 Click here to go back to the Home page.

 Have something Celtic for yourself or others.
-We support and fulfill our mission by having Celtic products available for sale.

 Round Tower at Monasterboice; an early Christian monastery founded in the late 5th century.
 It was an important center of religion and learning until the founding of nearby Mellifont Abbey in 1142.